timer 6 mins

 Why I'm choosing to educate myself to empower my sisters

 For three days, I sat in a room full of Breast Cancer Baddies and learned how each of us could harness our unique experiences to change the communities we live in and the world if we wanted to.
-I was surrounded by women from all over America, in various stages of their cancer journey.
+I was surrounded by women in various stages of their cancer journey.
 Women who have chosen various methods and combinations of treatments and yet, we were connected by a single shared experience.

 We were the zebras doctors were never trained to look for.